January 2019 - Traditions and Techniques of Building Stone Walls

-The first meeting of 2017 welcomed a total of 65 members and guests to the North Conway Community Center.
-It was a cold winter day which was preceded by a very snowy and windy weekend.
-We were supposed to meet at the Salyards but found out in the morning that the pipes were frozen, so made a quick switch via website, email, phone and sign on the Salyards door that we were going to meet at the North Conway Community Center.
+The first meeting of 2019 welcomed a total of 50 members and guests to the North Conway Community Center.
+It was a cold winter day of about 20+ degrees which was preceded by a snowy and windy weekend.

-President, Wendy McVey reported on the many activities and projects that the club is currently involved in.
-Treasurer, Len Whitmore reviewed our current financial status and Kathy Kozeill presented a quick description of the results of the December Holiday Boutique.
+President, Deb Holmes reported on the activities and projects that the club is currently involved in and led a discussion of same with the members.